tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/使用高清音质_intl_en.md

 #### Configuration principle

-Create an `Editor OnPostprocessBuild` script and use the `UnityEditor.iOS.Xcode.PBXProject.AddDynamicFramework` API, which will automatically copy the dynamic library to the `framework` directory of the final output Bundle and sign it.
+Create an `Editor OnPostprocessBuild` script and use the `UnityEditor.iOS.Xcode.Extensions.PBXProjectExtensions.AddFileToEmbedFrameworks` API, which will automatically copy the dynamic library to the `framework` directory of the final output Bundle and sign it.

 #### Sample code
 You can refer to the `add_dylib.cs` script file in the demo project and put this part of code in the `Editor` folder of the project as needed.